Dark Days (film)

 Dark Days is an American documentary film directed, produced, and photographed by the English documentarian Marc Singer that was completed and released in 2000.
 Shot during the mid-1990s, it follows a group of people who lived in the Freedom Tunnel section of the Amtrak system at the time.
-DJ Shadow created new music for the documentary and also let Singer use some of his preexisting songs.
+DJ Shadow created new music for the documentary and also let Singer use some of his existing songs.

 Background

 When Marc Singer arrived in Manhattan, he was struck by the number of people he saw living on the streets.
 He befriended many in New York's homeless community and, after hearing about people who lived underground in abandoned tunnel systems, he met and became close to some members of the Freedom Tunnel community, which stretched north from Penn Station past Harlem.
 After living in the tunnel on and off for a number of months, Singer decided to create a documentary, even though he had never made a film before, hoping that the project would make enough money for the residents of the tunnel to move into better housing.